fieldtrip/website/tutorial/epilepsy.md

     cfg.lpfilter  = 'yes';
     cfg.lpfreq    = 70;
     cfg.channel   = 'MEG';
+    cfg.coilaccuracy = 1; % ensure that sensors are expressed in SI units
     data = ft_preprocessing(cfg);

 #### Construction of the volume conduction model of the head